Fraud Risk Assessment

 Assessing Your Company’s Risk for Fraud

-In these uncertain economic times, have you done everything reasonably prudent to prevent or detect fraud?
+Have you done everything reasonably prudent to prevent or detect fraud?
 How susceptible is your organization?
 A fraud risk assessment may be the next logical step to lower the potential for fraud against your organization.
 You cannot afford to be losing money to controllable factors.

 What is a Fraud Risk Assessment?

 A fraud risk assessment is a tool that organizations can utilize to determine their exposure to internal and external fraud.
 The assessment reviews the operations and controls, including policies and procedures, of an organization to determine where gaps exist that could allow a person or group of persons to carry out a fraud against the organization.

 The fraud assessment looks at key areas of the organization to determine if actions have been taken that would alert management to a fraud or to effectively deter the execution of a fraud.
 Each organization has different levels of risk and mitigation techniques depending on their industry.
 A manufacturing firm with valuable inventory has different risks than a software technology company with valuable intellectual property.
 A retail establishment with stores has a different set of risks than a professional services firm.
 Each risk assessment needs to be tailored for the organization and the specific risks faced by that organization.

 The risk assessment team begins by determining the scope of the assessment so that critical areas are prioritized in order to analyze the risks and implement the most effective prevention tactics.

 The next step identifies the organization’s risks of fraud in the key areas determined in the first step.
 This is dependent upon the prior fraud risk assessment efforts and industry sector.
 Understanding the severity of the risks and/or gaps in the control environment is done by ranking, from high to low, the documented risks and control gaps.